mbhulin/OrientTutorialSimple/database_schema.md

 * Use the **Java API** to create a vertex using the Java API.

 ### Create Vertices and Edges with Studio
-Open a command promt  (command shell) window on the computer where you want to start the OrientDB server.
+Open a command prompt  (command shell) window on the computer where you want to start the OrientDB server.

 Change to the bin directory of your OrientDB installation, e.g. ```cd /orientdb/bin```
 ![command prompt](cmdPromt.JPG)